 Badawi: Egypt to Fully Settle IOC’s Dues by June 2026

-Badawi pointed out that the MoPMR has been working to gradually reduce the dues from about $6.1 billion on 30 June 2024 to $1.3 billion currently, with the necessary coordination in place to fully settle them by 30 June 2026.
+Badawi pointed out that the Ministry of Petroleum and Mineral Resources (MoPMR) has been working to gradually reduce the dues from about $6.1 billion on 30 June 2024 to $1.3 billion currently, with the necessary coordination in place to fully settle them by 30 June 2026.

 The Minister explained that since the second half of 2024, the ministry has paid great attention to implementing investment incentive measures that contributed to reducing accumulated dues while maintaining regular monthly payments.
 It has also worked in an integrated manner with several ministries and state institutions, foremost among them the Central Bank of Egypt and the Ministry of Finance.

-He pointed to the investment commitments given by several international partners: Italy’s energy giant Eni, which announced an investment plan of about $8 billion, the UK’s BP with about 5 billion and the UAE’s Arcius Energy with about $2 billion.
+He pointed to the investment commitments given by several international partners: Italy’s energy giant Eni, which announced an investment plan of about $8 billion, the UK’s BP with $5 billion and the UAE’s Arcius Energy with $2 billion.
 This is in addition to Shell strengthening its investments in gas exploration and production in the Mediterranean, and Apache expanding its investments in gas and crude oil production in the Western Desert and increasing its exploration areas in Egypt last year, with total investments exceeding $4 billion.

 Login